jpalardy/jpalardy.github.io/_posts/2017-12-23-best-books-i-read-2017.markdown

 - each estimate chains into the next

 If you simulate the above, you get the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-It doesn't have to be complicated, you can run this in a spreadsheet.
+It doesn't have to be complicated; you can run this in a spreadsheet.
 The [book's website](http://www.howtomeasureanything.com/) provides spreadsheet templates to get you started.

 Don't accept "it can't be measured" from people who haven't read this book.